 The various assessments within a course will be combined according to the weightings shown in the course descriptor, and a grade for the course as a whole will be assigned from the table shown below.
 A "C-" grade and above represents a pass for the course.

-The following grade scale (G29aa) will be used for all courses on the programmes unless advised otherwise in the course descriptor:
+The following grade scale (G29aa) will be used for CVTT523 in NZ2993 and all courses in CH4057 (except CVTT521 and CVTT522).

 Marked Grades